TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/configuration/outputs/http-server.md

 Please note, messages are considered delivered as soon as the data is written to the client.
 There is no concept of at least once delivery on this output.

-Please note that components within a Benthos config will register their respective endpoints in a non-deterministic order.
+Please note that components within a Tyk config will register their respective endpoints in a non-deterministic order.
 This means that establishing precedence of endpoints that are registered via multiple `http_server` inputs or outputs (either within brokers or from cohabiting streams) is not possible in a predictable way.

 This ambiguity makes it difficult to ensure that paths which are both a subset of a path registered by a separate component, and end in a slash (`/`) and will therefore match against all extensions of that path, do not prevent the more specific path from matching against requests.